River Valley Mall

 River Valley Mall is an enclosed shopping mall serving Lancaster, Ohio, United States.
 It was built in 1987 by Glimcher Realty Trust.
 The mall's anchor stores are Cinemark Theatres, Dick's Sporting Goods, and JCPenney.
-There are 2 vacant anchor stores that were once Elder-Beerman and Sears.
-It is owned by RVM LLC.
+There are 2 vacant anchor stores that were once Elder-Beerman and Sears, though Rural King is expected to open in 2026.
+It is owned by Namdar Realty Group.

 History

 In 1985, Fairfield County, Ohio commissioners approved a contract submitted by Glimcher Realty Trust to develop River Valley Mall along Memorial Drive, then part of US 33, west of the city of Lancaster, Ohio.
 Initial building costs were estimated at $4,000,000, not counting improvements to the infrastructure around the property.
 Construction began in June 1986, by which point Glimcher had confirmed that the mall would consist of nearly 500000 sqft of retail space, including approximately 80 shops and restaurants and a movie theater.
 Two anchor stores had also committed to the project at this point: Lazarus, and J. C. Penney, which would relocate from its existing store in the Plaza Shopping Center.
 By August 1986, Hills had been confirmed as the mall's third anchor, and Elder-Beerman as the fourth in March 1987.
 Mall developers noted that the mall's tenant mix reflected the retail needs of a market the size of Lancaster, and that the decision to add a fourth department store was due to the initial success of the company's Indian Mound Mall in Heath, Ohio.
 Upon opening for business on October 1, 1987, the mall had more than 50 spaces leased.
 Over 25 stores joined the mall by 1989, including a 100000 sqft expansion consisting of the movie theater and a fifth anchor store, Sears, which opened that October.
 Sears had also relocated from the Plaza Shopping Center.
 On July 23, 1995, a Target store opened near the mall.

 Ames acquired the Hills chain in 1999, but closed the store in 2001 as part of its departure from Ohio.
 Lazarus was converted to Macy's in 2005, but closed in 2007 due to declining sales.
 Steve & Barry's, which took the former Ames in 2003, closed in 2009 when the chain went out of business, although the mall also added IHOP and Old Navy at this point.
 A 2009 Columbus Dispatch article noted that the additions of these new stores countered concerns about decreasing mall traffic after the US 33 by pass of Lancaster was built in 2005.
 Dick's Sporting Goods took the former Lazarus/Macy's anchor in 2010.